tytydraco/yessleep/out/I_went_out_with_the_girl_of_my_dreams.md

 "Cindy...
 I was uh, wondering, would you like to go out sometime" I was so nervous.
 At first, I'm not sure if I caught her by surprise or something but she was just staring down at the ground in front of her into nothing.
 It felt like it lasted an entire minute.
 Finally she looked up at me as if she had registered what I had said, her face switching to that happy bright smile I had seen earlier.

-"Yeah... that would be like... totally cool" she said, her voice with the tell tale valley girl accent that made every sentence sound like a question.
+"Yeah... that would be like... totally cool" her voice with the tell tale valley girl accent that made every sentence sound like a question.
 "G-g-great.
 I'll see you tomorrow then!"
 I said nearly giddy.

 ***

 The next few months flew past.
 Cindy was amazing and I loved every second I spent with her.
 I took her to every hot spot in town I knew about.
 I kept telling her about how I was finally gonna land that job and one day I could take her anywhere in the world she wanted.

 At first I didn't notice, I mean I was just so happy to be with her.
-I really couldn't believe she was dating a guy like me and not flying around the world doing modelling gigs or something.
+I really couldn't believe she was dating a guy like me and not flying around doing modelling gigs or something.
 I tend to talk a lot so I guess it was nice just to have a listening ear; she always seemed interested.

 After a few months I realized, Cindy didn't say much... much of anything really.

 To be honest and I know it's shallow, but I think I was just so stunned by her looks I hadn't noticed.
-She didn't have a blemish, it's like she had Instagram filters on... in real life.
+She didn't have a blemish.
+It was like she had filters on... in real life.
 One day I tried to get her to open up.

 "Hey Cindy..."
 I said bashfully.

-"We've been going for a while now and I realized that I talk too much about myself maybe...
+"We've been going for a while now and I think that I talk too much about myself maybe...
 I mean, you don't really ever say anything... like anything at all."
-I realized how weird it was that we had been seeing each-other for months and I knew next to nothing about her.
+I realized of how weird it was that we had been seeing each-other for months and she had hardly talked.

 "Oh.." she said sounding surprised.
-"Yeah... yeah I guess so!" at first spacey but then it was like she snapped out of it and was excited about the realization.
+"Yeah... yeah I guess so!" at first spacey but then it was like she snapped out of it and was excited about it for some reason.

 "Well...
 I mean why don't you tell me...
 I don't know, like what are you into?"
 I said feeling kind of foolish.
 I really didn't know anything about her.